johnnnymachine/mtreplaygain/README.md

 # mtreplaygain
-multithreaded replaygain - A simple multithreaded wrapper for replaygain
+multithreaded replaygain - a simple multithreaded wrapper for replaygain